BLOOD, SWEAT & TEARS

 All proceeds benefit Arts Education at The Grand.

 Founder and original drummer Bobby Colomby has assembled a world class roster of contemporary musicians to bring the trademark sound of Blood, Sweat & Tears to the stage of Copeland Hall.
-With pop phenomenon Bo Bice on vocals, and a multitude of solid gold hits, this is a Grand Gala performance that is not to be missed!
+With pop phenomenon Bo Bice on vocals, and a multitude of solid gold hits, this was a most memorable Grand Gala performance!

-We will also pay tribute to Skip Pennella for his eleven years of service as Chairman of the Board of Directors, leading The Grand through a time of great change and progress, and a renewed dedication to community service.
+We also paid tribute to Skip Pennella for his eleven years of service as Chairman of the Board of Directors, leading The Grand through a time of great change and progress, and a renewed dedication to community service.

-The evening concludes with the Ultimate After Party at the Hotel du Pont.
-With live music, dancing, open bars, and eclectic fare in every ballroom, it is the perfect finale to the social event of the season.
+The evening concluded with the Ultimate After Party at the Hotel du Pont.
+With live music, dancing, open bars, and eclectic fare in every ballroom, it was the perfect finale to the social event of the season.